Trauma belongs in the hands of specialists. At the CALDA Clinic, you are in the right hands.

 With proactive, motivated participation in our personalised, holistic therapy programme, we are able to significantly improve your quality of life within the short period of time.
 Nevertheless, we cannot work miracles.
 Our organism needs time, time to heal - both physically and mentally.
 It is this time that you have to hand over to us.
 A four-week stay is the minimum that we require.
 Six to twelve weeks are certainly the optimum, depending on the situation.

 For the transfer to everyday life following the first intensive therapy phase in the CALDA Clinic, a multiple-week, low-threshold continuing care can be a good idea.
 Our personal coach will accompany you for some time at home and support you in finding your way in your everyday life again and in implementing and affirming healthy strategies.
 An alternative to this is our CALDA Meets Africa Programme, which includes four weeks of initial phase therapy at the CALDA Clinic and three weeks of second phase therapy in Africa before you return home.

-- CALDA Meets Africa Programme CHF 500,000 for seven weeks
+- CALDA Meets Africa Program from CHF 500,000 for seven weeks

-- Continuing Care with a personal coach CHF 54,000 per month
+- Continuing Care with a personal coach from CHF 54,000 per month